-Meg is available on a limited basis for a full range of editing and proofreading services.
-She’d be happy to discuss your project and needs with you directly, but here is a general breakdown of the services provided and prices for each.
-Feel free to be in touch with her: firstname.lastname@example.org.
+Meg provides a full range of editing, proofreading, and beta reading packages.
+She’d love to discuss your project and needs with you directly, but this page has a general breakdown of the services provided and prices for each.
+Developmental editing and novel development are sometimes possible but not included.

 “Blurb” Review and Edits $25.00